 Integrate with Java or Kotlin

-In mobile application development, the need to display web content within the application often arises.
-For this, there are several options, among which the use of Custom Tabs (for Android) and Safari View Controller (for iOS) stand out.
-These technologies allow web pages to be opened in a native browser incorporated into the application, providing a smoother and more consistent browsing experience for users.
+During the development of mobile applications with React Native, it is necessary to display web content within an application.
+To achieve this, there are several options, among which the use of Custom Tabs (for Android) and Safari View Controller (for iOS) stand out.
+These technologies allow you to open web pages in a native browser integrated into the application, providing a more fluid and consistent browsing experience for users.

 In this step we will install and configure the necessary dependencies to implement Custom Tabs in your project developed in Java or Kotlin.